charlesetienne-cote/FreeTubeAndroid/README.md

     npm run run:cordova android
 ```

-Exporting history, playlists, subscriptions:
-    They will go to:
+To export data from the app:

+1. Navigate to the Data Settings
+2. Click the export buttons
+3. Navigate in your file manager to the directory:

     /storage/emulated/0/Android/io.freetubeapp.freetube/

 I would love to have it go to a user selected directory, but it doesn't do that right now.

 Known Issues
   - Downloading videos is untested.
 It probably doesn't work though.